dachev/node-cld/README.md

 ### httpHint

-Pass a Content-Encoding value as a hint
+Pass an HTTP "Content-Encoding" value as a hint

 ## Copyright
 Copyright 2011, Blagovest Dachev.